This is how I make onion rings in the oven, not the frier. They are crispy on the outside, tender on the inside without getting soggy.

 First, you’re going to get some large onions.
 I suggest some sweet onions for the best flavor.
 Slice them thick – about 1/2 inch thickness.

 The longer you soak the onions, the better.
 So yes, this recipe takes a bit of planning ahead.
 I soaked my onion slices overnight.
-Clearly this isn’t a feasible option for most folks, so anywhere from 4-6 hours would be ok.
+Clearly this isn’t a feasible option for most, so anywhere from 4-6 hours would be ok.
 Just know that soaking them overnight will make them all the better.

 Get your breading ready.